null

 Some species of hornets share the same color appearance as yellow jackets, but others can have a brown or reddish-brown appearance.
 The European hornet, for example, has a reddish-brown thorax and legs with a striped yellow abdomen.

 If you encounter a black and yellow hornet, you can tell it apart from a yellow jacket by its size.
-Hornets range from 1-1.5 inches long – nearly 2-3 times larger than yellow jackets.
+Hornets range from 1-2 inches long—nearly 2-3 times larger than yellow jackets.
 Even though hornets are the largest stinging insect on this list, they are not aggressive.

-What Should You Do If You Find a Wasp, Hornet, or Yellow Jacket Nest?
+What To Do If You Find a Wasp, Hornet or Yellow Jacket Nest

-If you notice a nest anywhere on your property, inside or outside, it's best to do nothing until you are ready to tackle the problem.
-Disturbing a nest is dangerous business.
-Moreover, if you have a known sensitivity, you should avoid tackling this problem and ask a family member, good friend, or professional to kill the insects and dispose of the nest for you.
-If you have children or pets, it's important to keep them far from the nest.
-Some wasps will become aggressive even if the disturbance is many feet away from the nest.
-If you suspect that the nest is on a neighbor's property, it's important to alert them so they can take steps to remove it.
+Disturbing a nest is dangerous business, so wait until you've taken the steps in the next section before you attack.
+If you have a known sensitivity, you should avoid tackling this problem and ask a family member, good friend or professional to kill the insects and dispose of the nest for you.
+If you have children or pets, keep them far from the nest.
+Some wasps will become aggressive even if the disturbance is many feet away from their nest.
+If you suspect that the nest is on a neighbor's property, alert them so they can take steps to remove it.

 Be especially careful after big storms such as hurricanes.
-The wind and flooding from powerful storms can destroy nests, displacing thousands of wasps, hornets, and yellow jackets from their hives.
-Homeless and in search of shelter, these stinging insects will be looking for a new place to live right when post-storm clean-up may be happening, so wear protective clothing and gloves and stay aware, especially when removing debris.
+The wind and flooding from powerful storms can destroy nests, displacing thousands of wasps, hornets and yellow jackets from their hives.
+Homeless and in search of shelter, these stinging insects will be looking for new places to live right when post-storm clean-up may be happening, so wear protective clothing and gloves and stay aware, especially when removing debris.

-How to Get Rid of Wasp, Hornet, & Yellow Jacket Nests
+How to Get Rid of Wasp, Yellow Jacket and Hornet Nests

-• Kill wasps, hornets, and yellow jackets in above-ground nests with Ortho® Home Defense® Hornet & Wasp Killer7.
+• Kill wasps, hornets, and yellow jackets in above-ground nests with Ortho® Home Defense® Hornet & Wasp Killer7, following all label directions.
 The jet spray reaches 20 feet above the ground, and the foaming spray traps stinging pests in their nest.
-Always read and follow the label directions for use.

 • Keep in mind that you should not spray on a windy day, and you should not stand directly underneath the nest in case it falls.

-Get rid of underground nests.
-Follow the same safety precautions as above and wait until evening to spray the nest opening.
-To kill yellow jackets and hornets underground, use Ortho® Bugclear™ Insect Killer For Lawns & Landscapes Concentrate.
-It can be used in a tank sprayer or with the Ortho® Dial N Spray® Hose End Sprayer to kill on contact and keep stinging insects from coming back to their nest for 6 months.
-Be sure to follow all label directions.
+• Use Ortho® Bugclear™ Insect Killer For Lawns & Landscapes Concentrate, following all label directions.
+This bug killer can be applied using a tank sprayer or with the Ortho® Dial N Spray® Hose End Sprayer to kill on contact and keep stinging insects from coming back to their nest for 6 months.

-Tips for Wasp, Hornet, & Yellow Jacket Prevention
+Tips for Wasp, Yellow Jacket and Hornet Prevention

-There are several things you can do to help prevent wasps, hornets, and yellow jackets from returning to your property.
+There are several things you can do to help prevent wasps, yellow jackets and hornets from returning to your property:

 Inspect your property.

 Do a thorough inspection of your home's exterior, garage, and any other structures (like sheds) for signs of wear.
-Holes, broken siding, and crevices can be inviting to many wasp species.
-By inspecting your property in early spring, you can address any problems that require repairs.
+By inspecting your property in early spring, you can address any problems before wasps become most active in warmer months.
+Holes, broken siding and crevices can be inviting to many wasp species.
 If you see holes in your front or backyard, be sure to fill them in with dirt to prevent underground nesting.
-Look for old cardboard, wood, and other cellulose-containing materials and discard when possible.
+Look for old cardboard, wood and other cellulose-containing materials and discard when possible.
 Wasps can use these materials for nest construction.

 Remove easy food sources.

-Yellow jackets, hornets, and wasps love an easy meal.
+Wasps, hornets and yellow jackets love an easy meal.
 To prevent them from creating hives near your house, make sure food scraps are disposed of in sealed plastic bags and trash can lids are closed.

 If you have fruit trees on your property, it's good to move fallen fruit away from where people might gather.
 A warm, rotting apple or pear on the ground is practically a magnet for yellow jackets.